segmentio/segment-docs/src/connections/destinations/catalog/actions-june/index.md

 2. From the Segment web app, navigate to **Connections > Catalog**, and select the **Destinations** tab in the catalog.
 3. Search for *June (Actions)* and select it.
 4. Click **Configure June (Actions)**.
 5. Select the source you want to connect the destination to.
-(You can connect more sources to the destination later.)
 6. Configure your settings.
 7. Click the toggle to enable the destination.